dcialdella/verysecurechat/README.md

 Very Secure Chat using GPG as encription system v0.0.1 - GPL v2.0

-Server run and accept clients.
+Server runs and accept clients.

 Clientes connect to server, and send message to server, server deliver it to all clientes.